Did you know that you can use your computer to access another PC or a network remotely?

 So, what is an RDP?

-Essentially, a Remote Desktop Protocol is software that allows you to control a specific computer from afar.
+A Remote Desktop Protocol is software that allows you to control a specific computer from afar.

 This means you can use files, programs, computing power of that device and do many other useful things directly from your PC or laptop.